Determining Environmental Risk Through Assessments

 Brownfield Site Characterizations

 A brownfield site is any real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
-We perform investigations including sampling, developing a conceptual site model, and performing risk assessments at brownfield sites.
+We perform investigations to develop a conceptual site model, and performing risk assessments at brownfield sites.
 EMS is an approved brownfield consultant in several states and serves as brownfields contractor on sites funded and led by the Mississippi Department of Environmental Quality (MDEQ).

 Threatened & Endangered Species Surveys